goldmintz/virtual-vacation/README.md

-# Welcome to Virtual Vacation
+# 🎢  Welcome to Virtual Vacation 🎡

-During the Covid shutdown, I was missing the disney parks.
+During the Covid shutdown, I was missing the Disney parks.
 I built this little music player to listen to my favorite ambient loops while I coded.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How It's Made

-Tech Stack
+### Tech Stack
 - React and Redux
 - Local Storage
 - CSS/SaSS styling